-There is only one difference between what happened to Mary and what has happened to every believer since then: she became supernaturally pregnant and from there had an entirely natural gestation and childbirth, resulting in an entirely natural baby boy.
+There is only one difference between what happened to Mary and what has happened to every believer since then: She became supernaturally pregnant.
+From there had an entirely natural gestation and childbirth, resulting in an entirely natural baby boy.
 Later in life, she, too, had to receive her natural son into her heart as her supernatural Lord and savior.

 If you are a believer, you became one by the miracle of a supernatural answer to the prayer expressed so beautifully in a Christmas hymn: “O holy child of Bethlehem, descend to us, we pray.
 Cast out our sin and enter in.
 Be born in us today.”

 Has the Holy Spirit come upon you?
 Has the power of the Most High overshadowed you?
 Then the holy Son of God has been born in you by a Christmas miracle, no matter what time of year it happened.
 At a time when we adore Jesus as a baby, you and I must keep asking ourselves questions like these:

 - Has the holy innocence of the Christ child, his simplicity and oneness with the Father shown itself in my life?

 - When people look for us in normal earthly pursuits, do they find us going about our Father’s business?